-Group Compliance oversees relevant compliance activity for the Company.
-The function sits within the firms three lines of defence model and is responsible for:
+The Group Regulatory Risk function oversees relevant compliance activity for the Company.
+The function sits within the firm's three lines of defence model and is responsible for:

 - identifying, assessing, monitoring and reporting on the Company's compliance risk exposures; - assessing possible impact of regulatory change and monitoring the appropriateness of compliance procedures; and - assisting, challenging and advising the Company in fulfilling its responsibilities to manage compliance risks.